 The lay of the land

 There is a trolley available with multiple stops throughout the village.
-The parking lot and entrance is located at the bottom of this map, the softball field at the top.
-Most of the main events and activities take place in the 2 green spaces.
+The parking lot and entrance are located at the bottom of this map, the softball field at the top.
+Most of the main events and activities take place in the Village Square or Great Meadow.

-The Great Meadow, featuring the gazebo and surrounded by restaurants, an art gallery, gift shop among other buildings, is the center stage for activities like the major Civil War battle reenactments.
+Features the gazebo and surrounded by restaurants (former train depots), an art gallery, gift shop among other buildings, is the center stage for activities like the major Civil War battle reenactments.